tracyreed/profitwisesucks.com/README.md

 the lack of EIN letter from IRS, formation documents, operating agreement, etc.
 My current tax preparer has all of that.
 Why didn't Heistein?

-The name of the partner, Hamby, appears first at 28:15.
+The name of the partner, Hamby, appears first at Heistein Dep.
+28:15, March 3 2022.
 "I mean, may be potential that, you know, that name was maybe brought up, you know, when we first met with Tracy originally."
 If there is a question about a potential partner, wouldn't you look to the formation papers?

-And at 89:10 we have:
+And at Heistein Dep.
+89:10, Mar 2 2022 we have:

 Q And I know you don't remember the name necessarily, Roderick Hamby, but you do recall a discussion about another potential participant in the LLC; correct?